Apple Cinnamon Baked Oatmeal

 Here’s a quick glance at some of the top health benefits associated with the ingredients in this baked apple cinnamon oatmeal recipe:

 Apples: Apples have very strong antioxidant and anti-inflammatory activity, so they can help health conditions like diabetes, heart disease and cancer as well as digestive issues.
-Plus, apple nutrition includes vitamin C, which has anti-aging effects, and potassium.
-(6)
+Plus, apple nutrition includes vitamin C and potassium.

 How to Make Apple Cinnamon Baked Oatmeal